-Following a voluntary or academic withdrawal, a student that wishes to re-enroll in the nursing program may meet with and request approval from the Dean or Campus Dean.
+Following a voluntary or academic withdrawal, a student that wishes to re-enroll in the nursing program must meet with and request approval from the Dean or Campus Dean.
 Students are not guaranteed readmission.
-Students who request and are granted re-admission following voluntary or academic withdrawal may re-enter at the appropriate time the next time the course is offered on the curriculum calendar based on space availability.
 The student must comply with the Student Handbook and University Catalog for the cohort to which he or she is returning.